Tyler Gilson attributes his educational success to the Student Horticulture Association

 April 4, 2018 - Author: Kristin Getter

-Our featured student for April 2018 is a four-year student: Tyler Gilson.
+This featured student is a Horticulture B.S. degree student: Tyler Gilson.
 His hometown is Deerfield, Michigan and his degree concentration is Landscape Design, Construction and Management.
 His advisors are Susan Gruber and Bob Schutzki.
 We asked Tyler a few questions about himself:

 Why did you choose this major and concentration?